Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/index.rst.txt

        std::string targetFrame = "IAU_Earth";
        bodySettings[ "Earth" ]->rotationModelSettings = boost::make_shared< RotationModelSettings >( spice_rotation_model, originalFrame, targetFrame );

-.. method:: Tabulated RotationalEphermeis model
+.. method:: Tabulated RotationalEphemeris model

    Rotation model obtained from an interpolator, with dependent variable a ``Eigen::VectorXd`` of size 7.
 Currently the settings interface is not yet implemented but the functionality is implemented in :class:`TabulatedRotationalEphemeris`.
 The tabulated rotational ephemeris can be implemented as follows: